Jameson4/Optimal_Circuitry_COS_214_Project/Final Project Code/Readme.md

 ## How to run code
 A makefile has been included. to run the program <br>
-Open the terminal and on the project directory folder execute: _make_ then _make run_ <br>
+Open the linux terminal and on the project directory folder execute: _make_ then _make run_ <br>
-The main.cpp as it currently is will be executed.
+The main.cpp as it is currently will be executed.

 ### Other notes
 _algorithm_  library was used in conjuction with the _vector_ library